corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 09:26:29.377 - Flow finished with result OK
 ```

-Whilst good to have these logs are not fit for application level metrics due to:
+Whilst good to have, these logs are not fit for application level metrics due to:
 * they are too granular to understand network/database latencies
 * they require all parties to have correct node logging file and Appender
 implementation that would parse logging events and forward them through network